 Portrait by Beatrice Mazzone

-I am a historian and philosopher of science based in the Netherlands.
-I work as a Marie Skłodowska-Curie Postdoctoral Fellow at the Erasmus School of Philosophy in Rotterdam, where I run the EU-funded project Cartesian Networks.
-Before coming to Rotterdam, I was a Frances Yates Short-Term Fellow at the Warburg Institute in London.
-I hold a PhD in Renaissance Studies (2019) from the Scuola Normale Superiore in Pisa.
+I am a historian of philosophy and science based in Florence, Italy.
+As Deborah Loeb Brice Fellow at I Tatti, the Harvard Center for Italian Renaissance Studies, I am writing a book on Giordano Bruno’s quest for infinity.
+Before coming to Florence, I was a Marie Skłodowska-Curie Postdoctoral Fellow at the Erasmus School of Philosophy in Rotterdam, where I ran the EU-funded project Cartesian Networks.
+I hold a PhD from the Scuola Normale Superiore of Pisa (2019).

 About what I do